CemGEMS web app tutorial¶

 The jsoneditor allows to copy-paste a JSON subdocument into a text file open on your desktop.
 To do so, open the jsoneditor widget somewhere in the recipe inputs and find the "Tree" switch located in the upper bar, then switch it to "Text":

-This JSON document in text form is not editable, but you can select it all or part of it, copy (Ctrl-V) and paste into a normal text editor available in your desktop PC.
+This JSON document in text form is editable, you can also collaps, expand or select it all or part of it, copy (Ctrl-V) and paste into a normal text editor available in your desktop PC.
 More data export options may be added in future.